Home

 popular

-A resurgence of conversation surrounding the James Bond film Moonraker has sparked intense discussions on user boards, particularly around changes to a pivotal scene featuring the character Dolly.
-Many insist they remember her having braces, yet current versions of the film show her without them.
+A resurgence of conversation around the James Bond film Moonraker has fueled intense discussions on forums regarding changes to a pivotal scene featuring the character Dolly.
+Many assert they remember her having braces, yet current versions of the film show her without them.
 This discrepancy has led to speculation about the Mandela Effect.

 VHS Discrepancy Raises Eyebrows

-Many people firmly claim they remember Dolly's braces, causing a divide between those with the same memory and others viewing a different version of the film.
+People firmly claim they remember Dolly's braces, intensifying the divide between similar memories and those seeing a different version of the film.

 "What.
 The FUCK."